The Ireland Connection Tour

 Ireland in depth… a unique itinerary, with longer stops packed with wonderful sightseeing, from Temple Bar in Dublin, Killarney and the Wild Atlantic Way, to the Aran Islands, ancient megalithic tombs and the Titanic Experience in Belfast, plus the fascinating story of the mass emigration and deportation of the Irish to Australia.

-- Stay 2 nights in the Temple Bar district – in the heart of Dublin
+- Stay 2 nights in the heart of Dublin and enjoy a panoramic city tour of Georgian Dublin